 - Global Level

-- Integrated with your studies.
-The LDP advances in step with the academic curriculum, providing you with opportunities to reflect on the leadership questions and lessons encountered in the classroom.
+- Integrate with your studies.
+The leadership curriculum advances in step with the academic curriculum, providing you with opportunities to reflect on the leadership questions and lessons encountered in the integrated core curriculum and your area of focus.